Beneficial-AI-Foundation/formal-containment/comms/whitepaper/main.typ

 = Related Work <sec:related>

 Our work is well situated within _PCC_ @necula1997proof and the closely related certifying algorithms @mcconnell2011certifying.
+Our setup is similar to that in @kamran2024vision, who only approve code that that comes with a Dafny proof, but over there they emphasize the use of verification condition generation to make the specification elicitation from the human a little easier.
 TODO: say more

 The main difference between the current work and _Ctrl_ @greenblatt2024aicontrolimprovingsafety is we don't _emphasize_ intentional subversion (as in try to elicit it for stress testing).